 1. Select Custom Environment from the Application Configuration drop-down menu.

 2. Input the container image, using the format <image name>:<tag>.

 Note: Custom environments must be based on one of the Terra Jupyter Notebook base images or a project-specific image.

 Set a custom environment with a startup script

 1. Scroll down to the Cloud compute profile box in the Jupyter Cloud Environment customization pane.
-This is where to modify the VM resource allocations.
+This is where to modify the virtual machine (VM) resource allocations.

-For more detail, check out this tutorial, Using a startup script to launch a pre-configured Cloud Environment.
-There, you can learn about creating your own startup script, uploading it to a Google bucket, and using it to launch a custom cloud environment.
+For more detail, see this tutorial, Using a startup script to launch a preconfigured Cloud Environment.
+Learn about creating your own startup script, uploading it to a Google bucket, and using it to launch a custom Cloud Environment.